WeCanCodeIT/CleMasterSyllabus/SlideDeck/src/frontend/javascript/index.md

 title: JavaScript
-subtitle: Like Java but better!
+subtitle: Like C# but better!
 theme: league

 ## What is JavaScript?

 JavaScript is a dynamic, weakly typed, prototype-based programming language.
-But JavaScript is mostly used on the frontend or client side of web applications.
+We will use JavaScript for the client side of our web applications.
 Though now, JavaScript is able to be used as a full stack tool for developing robust web applications thanks to Node.js.
 We will only be going through using JavaScript on the frontend to add interactivity with our end user.

 ## How to include JS